 How to Get Rid of Squatters in Rhode Island

-Rhode Island doesn’t have any laws specifically for getting squatters off of a property.
-Instead, most landowners who want to remove squatters will have to go through a judicial eviction process, which can be costly and time-consuming.
+Rhode Island doesn’t have any specific laws to remove squatters off of a property, instead, most landowners who want to remove squatters will have to go through a judicial eviction process, which can be costly and time-consuming.

-However, they do have a disability provision.
+However, Rhode Island does have a disability provision.
 If a landowner is legally disabled (they are underage, imprisoned, or legally incompetent), adverse possession claims against their properties can be postponed.
 In Rhode Island.
 They have 10 years after their disability is lifted (either they come of age, are released from prison, or regain competency) to dispute a claim and/or evict squatters from their land.

-For all other cases, landowners will have to begin the process of a judicial eviction in order to get squatters off of their land.
-This begins with an eviction notice.
+For all other cases, landowners will have to begin the process of a judicial eviction to remove squatters off the property.
+This begins with serving the squatter an eviction notice.

-The most applicable eviction notice to serve to a squatter in Rhode Island is the Five-Day Notice to Pay Rent.
+- Nonpayment of Rent – A landowner may issue a 5-Day Notice to Pay Rent.
 This can be served after the squatter has been on the property for longer than 15 days.
-This notice must give the squatter an amount that they are expected to pay in order to remain on the property.
+This notice must give the squatter an amount that they are expected to pay to remain on the property.
+If the squatter does not pay the rent due by the end of the notice period and remains on the property, the landowner may proceed with the eviction process and file a “Complaint for Eviction of Nonpayment of Rent”.

-Even after a successful eviction, a landowner must not take measures to remove the squatter from the property themselves.
+It is important for a landowner to not take measures to remove the squatter from the property themselves.
 Physically removing the squatter, changing the locks, or shutting off the utilities are all illegal self-eviction acts that may open the landowner up to a lawsuit.

 If there is personal property left behind by the squatter after the eviction, the landowner must move and store the property and allow the squatter proper time to retrieve it.
 They can be moved under the supervision of the sheriff and released to the custody of the sheriff.
 For the squatter to regain personal property, they must reimburse the landowner for all moving and storage costs before they can access their belongings.